Armand31/DiviX-Public/README.md

 # DiviX-Public

-:warning: *The source code of DiviX project is private, this repository is a public and simple documentation used for my resume.*
+:warning: *The source code of DiviX project is private, this repository is a public and simple documentation used for my resume*

+## Supervisors

+**Jose Pablo Baraybar Do Carmo** : Conceiver of the project, Ph.D., anthropologist at the International Committee of the Red Cross (ICRC)-Paris Regional Delegation, Forensic Department - [Contact : jpbaraybar@icrc.org](mailto:jpbaraybar@icrc.org)

+**Pierre François** : Student supervisor, Ph.D, researcher and professor at INSA Lyon - [Contact : pierre.francois@insa-lyon.fr](mailto:pierre.francois@insa-lyon.fr)

 ## Presentation

 DiviX project is a set of tools used for victims identification in war, migration and distaster zones accros the world.
 Initiated at INSA Lyon in collaboration with the Internation Committee of the Red Cross (based in Geneva), the DiviX project is composed of :